jplugaru/Home-Lab/README.md

 ## Objective

-The Home Lab Setup project is aimed to establish a controlled environment for simulating and detecting cyber attacks and test various cybersecurity tools.
+The Home Lab Setup & SIEM Implementation project is aimed to establish a controlled environment for simulating and detecting cyber attacks and to test various cybersecurity tools.
 I set up a home lab using two virtual machines using VMWare as the hypervisor.
 My host machine is a MacBook Pro M2 Max.
 VMs also allow the ability conduct these tests in a controlled environment without causing harm to the host machine.

 The primary focus of this lab was to set up a test environment and to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen my understanding of network security, attack patterns, and defensive strategies.